 - Customers with documents stored in Office 365 or SharePoint across their digital workplace are unable to surface these within Jive, unless they’re moved directly to the platform, resulting in siloed information and duplication of content.

 - User experience has been a challenge, with the platform based on older, somewhat proprietary web technologies that make it hard to build beautiful, dynamic sites that can be changed quickly to reflect internal needs.
 Customization is therefore expensive and time consuming.

-Last year, one of America’s biggest and oldest companies reached out to BrightStarr and Unily with a problem.
+Last year, one of America’s biggest and oldest companies reached out to Unily with a problem.
 They were planning on bringing many more employees into the business, and their existing Jive intranet was going to be unsustainable and hard to govern.
 In parallel, the business was in the midst of a large migration to Office 365, and integrating new tools into their Jive intranet would be time-consuming, complex and expensive.
 Could our complete digital workplace solution be the answer to this problem?

 The answer was a resounding yes.

 Working with the business as well as Microsoft, we quickly built out a migration roadmap to migrate their Jive intranet content to Unily and Office 365 in 6 months by the end of 2017.